liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-be.md

 -  His taste was romantic —— the heart of the matter

 -  He wanted passionately to be indistinguishable on the surface from other men: he wore his moustache like a club tie — it was his highest common factor: but his eyes betrayed him — brown dog's eyes, a setter's eyes, pointing mournfully towards Bond Street —— the heart of the matter

+- " The grubby sheaf of envelopes was always in his hand —— the heart of the matter

+- " "Been here long?"
+"Eighteen bloody months —— the heart of the matter